Abbreviations (1/4) - Grouped by first letter "u"

 Experimental data, data under development and particular useful indicators (i.e. business cycle turning points)

-Forest being prepared for regeneration or in the process of reforestation by planting, seeding or natural regeneration after the previous stand was totally ...
+Forest being prepared for regeneration or in the process of reforestation by planting, seeding or natural regeneration after the previous stand was ...

 Occurs when target population units are not accessible via the frame.
-The sampling frame is incomplete, some units are omitted and potential respondents ...
+The sampling frame is incomplete, some units are omitted and potential ...

 The situation when the value of a plan’s assets are less than its liabilities, thereby having an actuarial deficiency.